 Different parts of the law are coming into effect at different times, each bringing different changes.

-No additional residential care places and no new foster carers can be approved by existing for-profit providers of a children’s care home, secure accommodation service or fostering service.
+No new foster carers can be approved by existing for-profit providers of a fostering service.

 Providers will need to reregister as not-for-profit to continue operating in Wales.

-Placements by a Welsh local authority into England, if the placement is not with an English local authority, will require approval from Welsh ministers.
-This includes within both non-local authority not-for-profit and for-profit provision.
+Non-local authority placements into England by a Welsh local authority will also require approval from Welsh ministers.
+This includes within both not-for-profit and for-profit provision.

 Why did the Welsh Government introduce this law?